-The Bank's non-deposit funding primarily consists of Notes issued under the Programme that are denominated in, among other currencies, euro, Norwegian krone (NOK or Norwegian Krone) and U.S. dollars, as well as bonds issued under the Bank's covered bond facilities (including covered bonds previously issued by Kaupthing and assured by the Bank since January 2012), other loans and equity funding.
+The Bank's non-deposit funding primarily consists of Covered Bonds issued under the Programme that are denominated in, among other currencies, euro, Norwegian krone (NOK or Norwegian Krone) and U.S. dollars, as well as bonds issued under the Bank's covered bond facilities (including covered bonds previously issued by Kaupthing and assured by the Bank since January 2012), bond issuances under its multicurrency EUR 2,000,000,000 medium term euro note programme (the "EMTN Programme"), other loans and equity funding.